simondema/pdf-blank/README.md

 ## Usage

-To use the utility, follow the usage instruction running the command:
+Use the utility following the usage instruction, running the command:

 ```sh
 pb -i <inputPath> -o <outputPath>